King Armored Car1-6

 72kph

-This vehicle was adopted from a King touring car.
+This vehicle was adopted from a King Motor Car Company touring car with an armored body designed by Captain W. A. Ross.
 Its fenders were reinforced planks that could also be used to cross ditches.
 Initially, the rear of the car stepped down from the cab, and a door was provided in the vertical portion of the step.
 The car was fitted with pneumatic tires and wire-spoke wheels (dual wheels on the rear).
-A later version known as the King-Eight featured a sloping rear face with a folding door and was eventually fitted with wooden spoke wheels with solid tires.
-The Marines acquired eight vehicles, and fitted at least some with an automatic 1 pounder gun or Lewis machine gun.
+A later version known as the King-Eight or King Model E featured a sloping rear face with a folding door and was eventually fitted with wooden spoke wheels with solid tires.
+Engine output was increased to 79 horsepower, resulting in a maximum speed of 65mph (100kph).
+The US Marines acquired eight vehicles, and fitted at least some with an automatic 1 pounder gun or Lewis machine gun.

 References